Having chest pain can be worrisome.

 2. Lung-Related Causes

-If you experience lung (pulmonary) pain, it’s likely that you’ll also feel chest pain.
+If you experience lung pain, it’s likely that you’ll also feel chest pain.
 One common cause is called pleurisy.
-Your lungs are covered in a thin membrane, and this membrane can become inflamed.
+Your lungs are covered in a thin membrane that can become inflamed.
 When pleurisy inflammation happens, coughing or taking deep breaths can cause sharp pains and tenderness in your chest.

-As with your heart, some lung-related pains can require emergency medical attention.
-Pulmonary embolism is one of these causes.
-This condition happens when a blood clot forms in one of the arteries in your lungs.
-Shortness of breath — accompanied by burning, aching or sharp pains in your chest — are symptoms of a pulmonary embolism.
+As with your heart, some lung-related pains can require medical attention, such as pleurisy, pneumonia or a pulmonary embolism.
+A pulmonary embolism, which requires emergency attention, happens when a blood clot forms in one of the arteries in your lungs.
+Shortness of breath — accompanied by burning, aching or sharp pains in your chest — are symptoms of this.

 3. Stress-Related Causes